After a year of working remotely we’re all tired of endless video meetings.

 Here’s six tips on how to reduce the stress and fatigue:

-- Be sure and use good posture in front of the computer or mobile phone.
+- Use good posture in front of the computer or mobile phone.
 This keeps you alert, healthy, and looking better on camera.
 Attending meetings, training, seminars, or one-on-one meetings from your couch or bed believing it is more comfortable radically changes your appearance on camera.
 This sends the perception you are not paying attention, or the meeting is not important.

 - Avoid multitasking.
 Many studies have verified multi-tasking is a myth.
 Stick to one thing at a time.
 Avoid reading emails, texts, or chats while attending a meeting.
 You will miss important information from what you are reading and from the meeting.